Skip to main content

 It is essential for maintaining bone mineral density, supporting cognitive function, regulating libido, and, most centrally to our discussion, protecting the cardiovascular system.
 Estradiol helps maintain the health and flexibility of your blood vessel linings, a process known as endothelial function.
 It also plays a key role in how your liver processes cholesterol, helping to maintain healthy levels of High-Density Lipoprotein (HDL), the “good” cholesterol that removes excess plaque from your arteries.

-When are increased through TRT, the rate of aromatization also increases, leading to higher levels of estradiol.
+When testosterone levels are increased through TRT, the rate of aromatization also increases, leading to higher levels of estradiol.
 While some estradiol is vital, excessive levels can lead to unwanted side effects such as water retention, moodiness, or gynecomastia (the development of male breast tissue).

 Adjunctive medications in TRT are used to harmonize the body’s hormonal symphony, ensuring that the introduction of testosterone enhances overall wellness without creating imbalances in other critical systems.